hobolee/haobo-homepage/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
+    <p>17, Rpg Hub Room 003</p>
-    <p>123 your address street</p>
+    <p>F210S, GGT, HKUST</p>
-    <p>Your City, State 12345</p>
+    <p>Clear Water Bay, Hong Kong</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am Haobo LI (李昊波), a year-1 Ph.D. student at [HKUST VisLab](http://vis.cse.ust.hk/), at the Department of Computer Science and Engineering of the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by Prof. [Huamin Qu](http://www.huamin.org/).
+Before joining HKUST, I obtained my M.S. degree and B.S. degree from Shanghai Jiao Tong University and South China University of Technology, respectively.
+Then I worked at Intel for about 2 years.

-Put your address / P.O. box / other info right below your picture.
+[//]: # (Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page]&#40;/al-folio/publications/&#41; automatically.)

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+[//]: # (Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)